Why Strategy Alone Does Not Create Alignment

 Strategic narrative matters because it performs functions that no plan or framework can achieve on its own.
 Four stand out:

-Mobilizing alignment.Even the clearest strategy will fragment if different actors pull in different directions.
-Narrative is how diverse perspectives are woven into shared intent.
 It creates legitimacy for trade-offs and coherence across competing agendas.
-In partner-led firms or mission-driven organizations, where authority is distributed, this role is especially vital: narrative becomes the medium through which autonomy and alignment coexist.
+In partner-led firms or mission-driven organizations, where authority is distributed, this becomes especially important.
+Narrative allows autonomy and alignment to coexist.

 Strategic Narrative in Practice